-These plants grow best if you can provide warmer conditions throughout the growing season, but cooler (not cold) conditions 50-60 F. (10-15 C.) during the wintertime.
+These plants grow best if you can provide warmer conditions throughout the growing season, but cooler (not cold) conditions of 50 to 60 degrees F. (10-15 C.) during the wintertime.
 Be careful not to place this plant in any area indoors that has cold drafts.
-If you live in a cold climate, don’t place this plant near any doors where they might receive drafts.
+If you live in a cold climate, don’t place this plant near any doors where it might receive drafts.

 These plants can get quite tall, so don’t be afraid to cut your plant back.
 You can do this at the time of repotting, or anytime that the plant is getting too big for your liking.
 By cutting your plant back, you can propagate the tip cuttings, but at the same time, your original plant will respond by becoming bushier.